 Rationale: Transferring from the syringe alters the bottle’s anaerobic environment.
 If the bottle and syringe are held upright, air near the syringe plunger should not enter the anaerobic culture bottle.

-Do not recap needles or attempt to remove the needle from the collection barrel.15
+Do not recap needles or attempt to remove the needle from the collection barrel.12

-Rationale: Unless ordered by the practitioner or per the laboratory's practice, blood cultures should be obtained from at least two separate blood draws on the same day or consecutive days and with two separate site preparations.
+Rationale: Unless ordered by the practitioner or per the laboratory’s practice, blood cultures should be obtained from at least two separate blood draws from two separate peripheral sites.9

 Rationale: Mixing gently blends the medium and the blood.